someparty/someparty/source/articles/2022-03-24-boom-josie.html.markdown

 ###[The Wesleys](https://thewesleys.bandcamp.com/): "Find a Way" (Live)
 ==Watch on [YouTube](https://youtu.be/r2Tun0mbINU)==

 A few weeks ago, I shared the first single from emergent Montreal garage quartet [The Wesleys](https://thewesleys.bandcamp.com/).
 The skittering "Find a Way" arrived as our first taste of an upcoming self-titled EP, due soon via [Burnt Sugar Records](https://www.instagram.com/burnt_sugar_records/).
 This week, that track gets a little more mileage with a well-recorded live take, captured at the band's first show at Holy Mountain Sound.
-Clayton Dupuis's credited with editing the VHS footage, shot at the February 26 gig by [Ty](https://www.instagram.com/teabart/).
+Clayton Dupuis' credited with editing the VHS footage, shot at the February 26 gig by [Ty](https://www.instagram.com/teabart/).
 You can check it out on YouTube.

 The Wesleys feature Henry Girard, William D'amours, Quentin Chisholm, and Pablo Garcia-Rejon Gaubeca ([Jyraph](https://jyraph.bandcamp.com/)).